spacemeshos/testnet-guide/wallet.md

 ## Creating a new account

-By default your wallet is pre-configured with one main account.
+By default, your wallet is pre-configured with one main account.
 This is sufficient for performing basic transactions and for receiving coin awards for running a full node.

 You can also add additional accounts to your wallet.

-Each new account has its own unique public address, coin balance and a friendly display name.
+Each new account has its own unique public address, coin balance and friendly display name.

 Follow these steps to create a new account: